The ultimate guide to Southwest Airlines Wi-Fi and in-flight entertainment

 You can get compensated for poor Wi-Fi on a Southwest flight with DoNotPay

 Do not despair.
 You don’t need to go through this process on your own.
 There is another, much easier way to get compensated for your bad Wi-Fi experience with Southwest.
 DoNotPay can get you a refund, and it will only take about 30 seconds of your time.
-You can access it through any web browser or download the app on your iOS device.
+You can access it through any web browser.

 Here’s how to do it: